crosscon/uc1-integration/cba/README.md

 ## Verifying the demo

-Follow the steps below to verify the the demo works correcly:
+Follow the steps below to verify the demo works correctly:

 1. Launch hypervisor on RPi: